 - Qualifying widow(er) with dependent child

-Missouri also has two additional filing statuses on its income tax form: claimed as a dependent on another person’s federal tax return, and married filing separate if your spouse is not filing.Learn how your filing status affects your tax bill
+Missouri also has two additional filing statuses on its income tax form: claimed as a dependent on another person’s federal tax return, and married filing separate if your spouse is not filing.How does filing status affect your tax bill?

 Missouri income tax rates